10% off

 Snowshoes, skis and so much more.
 You bring all your personal items such as clothing, toiletries and a book.

-*more dates are available for private groups-contact our office!
+*more dates available for private groups- contact our office!

 Here's what you can expect on a typical 3 Day Winter Lodge Adventure.
 This is just an example; exact programming is subject to weather and guest preferences.

-There are two indoor bathrooms for the guests to use in the Log Cabin with flushing toilets.
+There are two indoor bathrooms with flushing toilets., one with a shower.
 All of the water in the building comes from our well and is filtered for drinking before reaching the faucet.

-There is a shower in the shower/sauna house was fitted with an electric pump on solar power to offer solid water pressure.
+There is a second shower in the shower/sauna house is fitted with an electric pump on solar power to offer solid water pressure.

 Yes you can drive right to the Log Cabin and the roads are plowed and are considered “snow roads”.
 Snow roads mean they are plowed into packed down snow which you are able to drive on!
 Snow tires are recommended.